elliotclowes/learnt.me/Articles Read/2024-07/Article — A Personal Site Versus Social Media - Jason Journals.md

 My [thanks to Kev](https://kevquirk.com/blog/why-have-a-personal-site-instead-of-social-media) for posting on his own blog about this topic, causing me to think and thus blog about it.

-If you’re thinking about starting a blog yourself, I highly recommend the service I use, [Pika](https://pika.page/).
-It’s simple, making it easy to start writing on your own site.